Holographic complexity of Born-Infeld black holes: Summary and Discussion

 \section{Summary and Discussion}

 In this paper, we study action growth of BI black holes.
-As a comparison, we first review action growth of dyonic black holes in Einstein-Maxwell gravity in general dimensions, and notice that action growth takes the identical form with the four-dimensional case.
-Action growth rates vanish for purely magnetic black holes if we don't consider the Maxwell boundary term.
+As a comparison, we first review action growth of dyonic black holes in Einstein-Maxwell gravity in general dimensions, and notice that similar to the four-dimensional case, action growth rates vanish for purely magnetic black holes if we don't consider the Maxwell boundary term.
 After the inclusion of Maxwell boundary term, if we set $\gamma=\frac{1}{2}$, then electric and magnetic charges contribute to action growth on equal footing, which is in accord with electric-magnetic duality.
 If we set $\gamma=1$, then action growth rates vanish for purely electric black holes.

 We study action growth of electric BI black holes in massive gravity, and find that BI black holes in massive gravity always complexify faster than their Einstein gravity counterparts due to the back-reaction of graviton mass on geometry.
-If we include the Maxwell boundary term and set $\gamma=1$, then the term $Q\Phi$ disappears in the expressions of action growth.
+If the BI boundary term is included, we find that action growth rates decrease as $\gamma$ increases.

-We study action growth of pure electric and magnetic EBI black holes in general dimensions.
-Before inclusion of the BI boundary term to the action, action growth of electric and magnetic EBI black holes with single horizon are in different manners, which are $\frac{\delta I}{\delta t}=2M-Q_e\Phi_e-\hat{C}$ and $\frac{\delta I}{\delta t}=2M-\bar{C}$ respectively.
+For the EBI black holes, we first study action growths of the purely electric and magnetic black holes in general dimensions.
+Before considering the BI boundary term, action growths of electric and magnetic EBI black holes with single horizon are in different manners, which are $\frac{\delta I}{\delta t}=2M-Q_e\Phi_e-\hat{C}$ and $\frac{\delta I}{\delta t}=2M-\bar{C}$ respectively.
 We notice that, for the magnetic black holes, the constant $\bar{C}$ vanishes for even $n$.
 Therefore, in the dimensions with even $n$, action growth of magnetic EBI black holes saturates Lloyd's bound, i.e., it takes the identical form with that of the AdS-Schwarzschild black holes.
 In this case, magnetic charge affects action growth through back-reaction on the geometry.
-For EBI black holes with double hirizons, action growth of the electric ones takes the identical form with that of AdS-RN black holes, while action growth of the magnetic ones vanishes, this agrees with the result obtained from the dyonic black holes in Einstein-Maxwell gravity.
+For EBI black holes with double hirizons, action growth of the electric ones takes the identical form with that of AdS-RN black holes, while action growth vanishes for the magnetic ones, this agrees with the result obtained from the dyonic black holes in Einstein-Maxwell gravity.